Abelmafi/alx-low_level_programming/README.md

   <img src="http://www.alxafrica.com/wp-content/uploads/2022/01/header-logo.png" alt="ALX Africa Logo">
 </div>

-Welcome to the ALX Low-Level Programming Repository.
-This collection of subfolders contains exercises and projects to help you master low-level programming and the C language..
+Welcome to the ALX Low-Level Programming Repository!
+This repository is dedicated to the exercises and projects that form part of my journey as an ALX student in mastering low-level programming and the C language.

+In this collection of subfolders, you'll find a diverse set of challenges and learning materials that will help you build a strong foundation in low-level programming.
+Each subfolder represents a different aspect of this fascinating domain.

 ## Subfolders